SDRausty/buildAPKs/README.md

 Prefix these bash scripts by typing dot slash `./` on your Android smartphone or tablet in Termux, i.e. type `./b` at the prompt ($), press TAB TAB (x2).
 The prompt should magically add `uild`; Then add a capitol `A`, then a small `l`.
 Press TAB TAB (x2) again.
 This should build the following command on the command line `./buildAll.sh` for you.
 Press enter (return) in `~/buildAPKs/sources/`.
 Additional CLI information at [The Linux Documentation Project.](https://duckduckgo.com/?q=command+line+beginner+site%3Atldp.org)

 These built APKs will be deposited into /storage/emulated/0/Download/builtAPKs for installing on smartphone and tablet through the file manager.
-The minimal install size to start building your first app is about 6MB.
+The minimal install size to start building your first apps is about 6MB.
 Have fun and enjoy compiling, hacking, modifying and running these select APKs!
 =======
-You can try building hundreds of exciting, amazing and beautiful APKs by running [shell scripts](https://www.google.com/search?q=shell+scripts) from this directory.
-It is simple!
-The minimal install size to start building your first apps (6) is about 6MB!
-Have fun and enjoy compiling, hacking, modifying and running these select APKs!

 The [`buildAll.sh`](https://raw.githubusercontent.com/sdrausty/buildAPKs/master/scripts/build/buildAll.sh) command can build hundreds of APKs on your device.
 Maximum space allotment for complete build of everything included (611) is about 551MB for buildAPKs, plus about 69MB for the finished products deposited into /storage/emulated/0/Download/builtAPKs;  Six hundred and eleven (611) Android applications can be made from source code on device today, Tue Jan 22 2019.

-These built APKs will be deposited into /storage/emulated/0/Download/builtAPKs for installing on smartphone and tablet through the file manager.
-The minimal install size to start building your first app is about 8MB!
-Have fun and enjoy compiling, hacking, modifying and running these select APKs.

 Contribute to this project through either [the issues page](https://github.com/sdrausty/buildAPKs/issues) or [pull requests.](https://github.com/sdrausty/buildAPKs/pulls) Now you do not need Google Play, F-Droid or others to enjoy wonderfully working APKs on your smartphone and tablet thanks to [Termux](./pages/asac) on [Android](https://source.android.com/) and [Github.](https://github.com)